 When electing to hit a high shot into the wind, the force of the wind can cause the ball to shoot upwards, like a baloon, significantly reducing the length of the shot

-Due to less than ideal course conditions, winter rules allow you to give your ball “up” if you hit a shot in the fairway.
+Due to less than ideal course conditions, winter rules allow you to play your ball “up” if you hit a shot in the fairway.
+This means you get to move your ball and clean it if there should be any mud or debris on the ball.
 Afterall, if you hit a good shot and the conditions are what penalize you, you deserve a preferred lie.

 Referring to the center strip of the mowing pattern on the fairway, hitting an ideal tee shot is considered “striping it.”

 One of the worst terms to be associated with your golf game, the yips are the common name for being a nervous wreck as you stand over the ball, preparing to putt.
-It's a term that has been applied to even some of the best golfers in the world.Want more golf terms to learn?
-Read 13 more golf terms that you can impress your friends with during the course of your golf round.
-And if you have any unique golf terms we haven't listed, let us know!
+It's a term that has been applied to even some of the best golfers in the world.Hope you enjoyed this article on 12 golf phrases you probably dont know.
+If you have any unique golf terms we haven't listed, let us know!
 Reach out on Twitter (@nextgolfer) and give us the scoop.